 - Sanitizer & face mask – Our tweens are so 2020s!
 Let’s hope hygiene never goes out of fashion, especially when we’re on the move it’s important we keep those germs at bay, always have little clip on sanitizers nearby and a reusable mask.

 - Snacks – Time to start entrusting your tween with carrying a few more items on their own.
-Think relatively health little treats they can hide away for when the munchies hit.
-If you’ll be flying, some small suckable sweets for take off and landing.
+Think of relatively healthy little treats they can hide away for when the munchies hit.
+If you’ll be flying, some small suckable sweets for take-off and landing.